GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: Experiment

 \subsection{Comparison to State-of-the-art MLLMs}

-Before presenting the results, we note that GeoZero-Raw contains training samples from several public datasets, while evaluations are performed on their respective test sets to ensure fairness and to assess generalization on unseen data.
-To further enhance reasoning in specific scenarios, we also apply reinforcement fine-tuning (RFT) with A$^2$GRPO on individual datasets, following the practices in \cite{visual-rft}.
-The detailed hyperparameter configurations of RFT for each dataset are provided in the supplementary material.

-\textbf{Typical Remote Sensing Vision–Language Tasks.} Tables~\ref{tab:cls_result}–\ref{tab:ic_result} present the performance comparison between GeoZero and existing state-of-the-art methods on the SC, VG, VQA, and IC tasks.
-For evaluation, the performance of SC and VQA is measured by accuracy, while VG adopts Acc@0.5, where a prediction is considered correct if the IoU between the predicted box and the ground truth exceeds 0.5.
-For IC, multiple metrics are employed for comprehensive evaluation, including BLEU-4, CIDEr, METEOR, ROUGE-1, and ROUGE-L.
+\textbf{Typical Remote Sensing Vision-Language Tasks.} Tables~\ref{tab:cls_result}-\ref{tab:ic_result} summarize the performance of GeoZero against representative state-of-the-art remote sensing MLLMs on four typical tasks: SC, VG, VQA, and IC.
+For evaluation, SC and VQA are measured by accuracy.
+VG adopts Acc@0.5, where a prediction is considered correct if the IoU between the predicted box and the ground truth exceeds 0.5.
+For IC, we report standard captioning metrics, including BLEU-4, CIDEr, and METEOR.